marskar/datacamp/datacamp-capstone.md

 First, we will do a practice run by publishing the project to [TestPyPI](https://packaging.python.org/guides/using-testpypi/).

+By following the steps below, you can make your project code `pip` installable!

 ## Instructions
 To proceed, we will first need to pip install `setuptools`, `wheel`, and `twine`.